THE PADEL FOOT, DOES IT EXIST?

 Padel is known for its high tempo of play with strong accelerations and abrupt decelerations.
 This means that the calf muscles are heavily loaded and ruptures in the calf muscles and the lower leg muscles can occur.
 This usually happens when you reach for a set piece, or jump up to smash.
 In most cases, you will recognize a rupture by the fact that it stabs in the calf, after which the leg becomes numb and the pain comes.

 You can easily avoid strains and sprains by warming up properly before you start playing.
-Here you can read more about ruptures in the calf muscles, which also go by the name old man
+Here you can read more about ruptures in the calf muscles, which also go by the name old man calves.

 Support around the ankle can reduce injuries in case of missteps

 Anyone who has taken a padel lesson knows how important footwork is.
-Sprains and sprains usually occur when you step sideways when reaching for a ball.
+Sprains and strains usually occur when you step sideways when reaching for a ball.
 By stabilizing the ankle, you also prevent damage that can occur when stepping on the wrong foot.
 This can be done with ankle supports or compression stockings .

 Socks for heel spurs